-SGP 6th Operational Phase Country Programme Strategy Development Process
+SGP Operational Phase 6

+Country Programme Strategy Development Process

-I. Background:
+I. Background

-The Global Environment Facility (GEF) Small Grants Programme (SGP) provides non-governmental and community-based organizations (NGOs/CBOs) in developing countries with grants to enable them to tackle global environmental challenges while addressing local sustainable development needs.
+The Global Environment Facility (GEF) Small Grants Programme (SGP) provides non-governmental and community-based organizations (NGOs/CBOs) in developing countries with grants to enable them to tackle global environmental challenges1 while addressing local sustainable development needs.
 SGP is a GEF corporate programme, implemented by UNDP and executed by UNOPS.
-SGP Cambodia started financing projects in 2005.
-Since then, it has succeeded in funding and providing technical support for more than 187 grant projects.
+SGP Barbados started financing projects in 1994 under the sub-regional programme for Barbados and the OECS.
+From 2011 the programme transition to a country modality with each country having a National Coordinator.
+Since then, it has succeeded in funding and providing technical support for more than 25 grant projects.